dougsweetser/Q/docs/QM/Schrodinger.md

 Schr&ouml;dinger equation.
 As the constraints are removed, this proposal becomes richer.
 There is a damper to quench runaway terms.
-The 3-vector I becomes quite the nightmare to deal with, but it should be possible, given we are dealing with a topological algebraic field.
+The 3-vector I becomes quite the nightmare to deal with, but it should be possible, given we are dealing with a division algebra.

 ##  Implications